-You can have bacteria in your urine even if you don't have a UTI.
-This is common in older adults, and does not need to be treated with antibiotics unless there are symptoms.
+You can have bacteria in your urine (pee) even if you don't have a UTI.
+This is common in older adults and is not treated with antibiotics unless you have symptoms.

-The main symptoms of a UTI can include one or more of these symptoms:
+The main symptoms of a UTI can include 1 or more of the following:

-Your healthcare provider will likely test your urine when:
+Your healthcare provider will likely do a urine test:

-In older people, changes in your mood, balance, or how much energy you have, are not usually caused by a UTI.
-Before you have a urine test for infection, your healthcare provider will look at other more common causes of health changes, like:
+In older adults, a UTI does not usually cause changes in mood, balance, or energy.
+Before you have a urine test for a UTI, your healthcare provider should look at other more common causes of health changes, for example:

 To see this information online and learn more, visit MyHealth.Alberta.ca/health/pages/conditions.aspx?Hwid=custom.ab_urinetesting_utitreatment.